SanskritiOza/SanskritiOza/README.md

 ## 👩🏻‍💻 About Me

 IT professional with experience in software development, IT support, and workflow automation, supported by a Master of IT.
-Skilled in programming (Python, Java, JavaScript, SQL) and troubleshooting complex issues.
-Strong background in customer service and tutoring, with proven ability to communicate technical concepts clearly, collaborate across teams, and deliver user-focused solutions.
+Skilled in programming (Python, Java, JavaScript, SQL) and troubleshooting[...]

 ---